-I am an MRC-funded research fellow in the Centre for Biomedical Modelling and Analysis, housed with the Living Systems Institute.
+I am an MRC-funded research fellow in the Quantitative Biomedical Modelling @ Exeter group, housed with the Living Systems Institute.
 I work primarily in the College of Engineering, Mathematics and Physical Sciences, but work closely with the University of Exeter Medical School and the College of Life and Environmental Sciecnes.
 In my research, I apply techniques from mathematical modelling (dynamical systems theory, bifurcation analysis) to understand how networks of cells come together to form biological networks that can perform functional tasks.
 I am particularly interested in spatio-temporal patterns of neural activity in the brain and their role in memory and spatial navigation, and the synchronisation of electrical activity amongst the insulin-secreting beta cells in the pancreas.

 Research Themes - Biology and Healthcare